What are Veneers?

 What Can Patients Expect?

 When a patient comes in for the first time, their teeth are prepared for the veneers.
 Preparation involves a very minimal amount enamel, just millimeters, removed from the surface of the teeth.
 The preparation makes room for the veneers that will be cemented in place over the natural tooth.
-Once the preparation is complete Dr. Martin will take a final impression, which the lab technician will use the fabricate the veneers.
+Once the preparation is complete we will take a final impression, which the lab technician will use the fabricate the veneers.
 Dr. Martin will often use his 3D digital impression system, CEREC.
 This enables him to digitally send the impression to the lab.
 It also eliminates the need to use messy and uncomfortable impression material that has to set in the mouth.
-Finally Dr. Martin will use a template of the wax up model to create temporary composite veneers.
+Finally we will use a template of the wax up model to create temporary composite veneers.

 Because of the durability of modern dental porcelains, veneers can last a long time.
 While 10 years used to be average, no dental veneers last much longer.